district10/blog/_posts/post-0001-pandoc-readme.md

 :   Specify a method for obfuscating `mailto:` links in HTML documents.
     `none` leaves `mailto:` links as they are.  `javascript` obfuscates them using javascript. `references` obfuscates them by printing their letters as decimal or hexadecimal character references.
+The default is `javascript`.

 `--id-prefix=`*STRING*

 :   Specify a prefix to be added to all automatically generated identifiers
-    in HTML and DocBook output, and to footnote numbers in markdown output.
+    in HTML and DocBook output, and to footnote numbers in Markdown output.
     This is useful for preventing duplicate identifiers when generating fragments to be included in other pages.